dotnet/docs/docs/core-concepts/packages.md

 The `.NETFramework,Version=4.6` framework represents the available APIs in the .NET Framework 4.6.
 You can produce libraries  compiled with the .NET Framework 4.6 reference assemblies and then distribute those libraries in NuGet packages in a net46 lib folder.
 It will be used for apps that target the .NET Framework 4.6 or that are compatible with it.
 This is how all frameworks have traditionally worked.

 The `.NETStandard,Version=1.3` framework is a package-based framework.
 It relies on packages that target the framework to define and expose APIs in terms of the framework.
-In the absense of packages that target the framework, the framework is effectively empty.

 Package-based Frameworks
 ========================